akinsho/toggleterm.nvim/README.md

   on_exit = fun(t: Terminal, job: number, exit_code: number, name: string) -- function to run when terminal process exits hide_numbers = true, -- hide the number column in toggleterm buffers shade_filetypes = {},
-  highlights = {
+  autochdir = false, -- when neovim changes it current directory the terminal will change it's own when next it's opened highlights = {
     -- highlights which map to a highlight group name and a table of it's values -- NOTE: this is only a subset of values, any group placed here will be set for the terminal window split